 use of problem-solving skills for customers to build confidence in travel and realize an opportunity for independence.

-An O&M trainer cannot have more than 25 customers in an active group training at any time.
-VR counselors and assigned regional program specialists working with an O&M trainer must be notified by email of the total number of customers in active training.
+An O&M instructor cannot have more than 25 customers in active training at any time.
+O&M instructor must notify by email, VR counselors and assigned regional program support manager (RPSM), of the total number of customers in active training monthly.
+Any customer who is receiving an O&M assessment or is enrolled in O&M training is in active training.

 C-603-8: Orientation and Mobility Services Monthly Progress Report

+In-house

-During active training, a monthly progress report must be completed by the O&M instructor and entered into a case note in RHW titled "O&M Services ”Monthly Progress Report."
-The monthly report must include at least the following:
+During active training, the O&M instructor must complete and enter a case note in ReHabWorks by using the drop-down title "O&M” and typing “Monthly Progress Report” in the Add to Topic line.
+The monthly progress report must include at least the following:

 Customer's progress for the report month